freenas/freenas-docs/userguide/storage.rst

 * On the other hand, if the key is lost, the data on the disks is inaccessible.
 Always back up the key!

 * The encryption key is per ZFS volume (pool).
-If you create multiple pools, each pool has its own encryption key.
+Multiple pools each have their own encryption key.

 #ifdef freenas
-* If the system has a lot of disks, there will be a performance hit if the CPU does not support
+* If the system has a lot of disks, performance will suffer if the CPU does not support
   `AES-NI <https://en.wikipedia.org/wiki/AES-NI#Supporting_CPUs>`_
   or if no crypto hardware is installed.
-Without hardware acceleration, there will be about a 20% performance hit for a single disk.
-Performance degradation will continue to increase with more disks.
-As data is written, it is automatically encrypted and as data is read, it is decrypted on the fly.
-If the processor does support the AES-NI instruction set, there should be very little, if any, degradation in performance when using encryption.
-This `forum post
+Without hardware acceleration, there will be about a 20% performance decrease for a single disk.
+Performance degradation increases with more disks.
+As data is written, it is automatically encrypted.
+As data is read, it is decrypted on the fly.
+If the processor supports the AES-NI instruction set, there is very little, if any, degradation in performance when using encryption.
+This
+  `forum post
   <https://forums.freenas.org/index.php?threads/encryption-performance-benchmarks.12157/>`__
   compares the performance of various CPUs.